-Be careful if you are older than 65 years of age.
+- Be careful if you are older than 65 years of age.
 Elderly people may become confused when taking DOTHEP.
+Families and carers should be aware of this. - DOTHEP.
 Families and carers should be aware of this.
-Special care may be needed.

-Tell your doctor or dentist if your mouth continues to feel dry for more than 2 weeks.
+Special care may be needed. - Tell your doctor or dentist if your mouth continues to feel dry for more than 2 weeks.